-This course teaches financial statement analysis methods in the context of company valuation.
-The first part covers the derivation of inputs into valuation models and the tools for financial statements analyses (accounting analysis, ratio analysis, analysis of narratives).
-Using this knowledge, techniques for a consistent identification of free cash flows and abnormal earnings from integrated financial statements (financial modelling and business planning) as well as the derivation of required rates of returns from capital market-based data are discussed.

-In the second part, relevant methods for equity and asset valuation, in particular the cashflow based DCF-models and the earnings-based abnormal earnings (AE) and earnings growth (AEG) models are covered.
-Finally, the class focuses on a applications of fundamental analysis and valuation methods for equity investments and in M&A (purchase price allocation and the valuation of intanglible assets).
+This course teaches financial statement analysis in the context of equity valuation.
+The first part covers common tools of financial statements analyses (accounting analysis, ratio analysis, analysis of narratives) and the derivation of inputs into valuation models.
+Applying this knowledge, techniques for a consistent identification of free cash flows and abnormal earnings from integrated pro-forma financial statements (financial modelling and business planning) as well as the estimation of required rates of returns from capital market-based data are discussed.
+In the second part, methods for equity and asset valuation, in particular the cash-flow based DCF-models and the earnings-based abnormal earnings (AE) and earnings growth (AEG) models are covered.
+Finally, in the third part the course focuses on applications of fundamental analysis and valuation methods for equity investments and in Mergers & Acquisitions (M&A, purchase price allocation and the valuation of intangible assets).

-The students should get an in-depth understanding of the conceptual approaches and methods available for analyzing financial statements, preparing internally pro-forma financial statements and their application for valuing firms and assets.
-They should on the one hand understand both the theoretical constructs, assumptions, and limitations behind those concepts, but should, on the other hand, also be capable to implement them (computer-based) in practice.
+The students should get an in-depth understanding of the approaches and methods available for analyzing financial statements, preparing pro-forma financial statements in financial modelling and their application for valuing equity, firms and assets.
+They should on the one hand understand both the theoretical constructs, assumptions, and limitations behind those concepts, but should, on the other hand, also be capable to implement them (computerbased) in practice.
+The student's learning will be supplemented by the presentation of casestudies from valuation practice.

-buscuj în practice.
+•

 Prerequisites:

-Formal: not taken ACC 532
+Formal: not taken ACC 53 2

-Recommended: Bachelor-level knowledge of financial accounting and finance
+Recommended: Bachelor-level know owledge of financial ac counting and finar nce

-Obligatory registration: no Further Information on registration:
+Obligatory registra gatory registration: no Further Information on registration:

 Courses Hours per week Self-study

 Lecture 2 6

+Case Studies 2 2

 Exercise Session 2 2

-ECTS in total 6
+ECTS in total 8

-Form of assessment Written exam (90 minutes)
+Form of assessmen t Case study presentation (25%) and written exam (90

+minutes, 75%)

 Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Holger Daske
+Lecturer/Person in charge Prof. Dr. Holger Daske (Lecture), Dr. Steffen Wagner

+(Case Studies)

-Duration of module 1 semester
+Duration of module 9 1 semester

 Offering Spring semester

 Language English

-Program-specific educational goals LG 1, LG 3
+Program-specific educational goals CG 1, CG 3

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
 Bus.
 Inf., M.Sc.

 Econ., LL.M.

-Module: ACC 560 Managerial Accounting (no offering in spring 2020!)
+Module: ACC 560 Managerial Accounting PLEASE NOTE: no offering in spring 2021